kokopi-dev/hipposcraper/README.md

 ### [Holberton Proj.
 Scraper C/Header/README](./holberton-project-scraper.py)
 * alias hos='python /DIRECTORY/holberton-project-scraper.py'
-* takes 2 arguments: the project page url, and header file name
+* takes 1 argument: the project page url
+* then asks for the header file name
-* then it asks if you want _putchar.c, type 'y' or 'n'
+* then asks if you want _putchar.c, type 'y' or 'n'

 ### [Auth Data](./auth_data.json)
 * Store your user/pass in here